ejariza-evowill/drive_video_transcriptor/README.md

 - Downloads with your permissions (no service account).
 - Accepts a Drive file ID or full URL.
 - Saves and reuses token in `token.json`.
+ - Optional Whisper transcription after download.

 **Prerequisites**
 - Python 3.9+
 - A Google Cloud project with Drive API enabled.
 - An OAuth 2.0 Client ID for Desktop app.
+ - For transcription: `ffmpeg` installed on your system and Python package `openai-whisper` (in requirements).
+Whisper also requires PyTorch; see notes below.

 **Setup**
 - Enable API: In Google Cloud Console, enable "Google Drive API" for your project.